bnanony/bnanony/README.md

 ## Languages & Interests 🌍
 Fluent in German and English.
 Interests include Machine Learning, Chess, Kiteboarding (certified IKO-Instructor), and various outdoor activities.

 Let's collaborate and innovate together!
-Reach out to me at ben.n.seidel@gmail.com or connect on [LinkedIn](linkedin.com/in/benedikt-seidel). 📧🤝
+Reach out to me on [LinkedIn](linkedin.com/in/benedikt-seidel). 📧🤝